beaker-project/beaker/documentation/admin-guide/man/beaker-init.rst

    Human-friendly display name for the administrative user.

+.. option:: --online-data-migration <name>

+   Perform the named data migration step, after all schema upgrades are complete.

+   Beaker upgrades usually do not require any online data migration steps to be performed.
+Check the release notes for details.

 .. option:: --downgrade <version>

    Downgrade the database to the given version instead of upgrading.